 An earlier editorial stated that judges who give conditional sentences to those convicted of serious crimes such as manslaughter or impaired driving causing death are wrong.
-The author argued that it is unconscionable for people convicted of those types of serious crimes not to do jail time.(37) While judges need some discretion to find the right sentence for the right situation, the option of house arrest for serious, violent crimes should be out of the question.
-That is why legislation is needed to put a sentencing floor on these crimes.
-Governments need to start sending the message to the courts that the failed experiment of light sentencing for violent crimes is over.
+The author argued that it is unconscionable for people convicted of those types of serious crimes not to do jail time.
+The editorial went on to say that while judges need some discretion to find the right sentence for the right situation, the option of house arrest for serious, violent crimes should be out of the question.
+It asserted that this is why legislation is needed to put a sentencing floor on these crimes and that governments need to start sending the message to the courts that the failed experiment of light sentencing for violent crimes is over.

 These opinions appear to reflect the prevailing public attitude.
-A recent Angus Reid poll found that a majority of Canadians supported ending conditional sentences for crimes that are not personal injury crimes.(38) These opinions are also shared by Winnipeg Police Association president Mike Sutherland, who said "Police in the trenches need to know that their government is prepared to hear them and take necessary measures to keep our streets and all Canadians safe."(39)
+A recent Angus Reid poll found that a majority of Canadians supported ending conditional sentences for crimes that are not personal injury crimes.
+These opinions are also shared by Winnipeg Police Association president Mike Sutherland, who said "Police in the trenches need to know that their government is prepared to hear them and take necessary measures to keep our streets and all Canadians safe."

-Joseph Di Luca, vice-president of the Criminal Lawyers' Association, has been less positive about Bill C-42, noting that conditional sentences "were a recognition by Parliament that the collateral consequences of imprisonment - in taxpayer dollars, increased exposure of first offenders to career criminals, and the low rehabilitative success of the penitentiaries - were too high."(40)
+Joseph Di Luca, vice-president of the Criminal Lawyers' Association, was less positive about Bill C-42, noting that conditional sentences "were a recognition by Parliament that the collateral consequences of imprisonment - in taxpayer dollars, increased exposure of first offenders to career criminals, and the low rehabilitative success of the penitentiaries - were too high."